 - 1. Why do risk assessment in public procurement? - 2.
 Understanding the procurement process and its risks - 3.
 Examples of risky situations and their impacts - 4.
+Q&A

-Regional trends - 5.
-Q&A - → The style is interactive so please feel free to interject!
+→ The style is interactive so please feel free to interject!

-I. Why do risk assessment?
+I. Why do data-driven risk assessment in public procurement?